zikula-modules/Content/README.md

 New features:
 - Added new flag for toggling root page in `TableOfContents` plugin.
+- Added possibility for private mode so each author only sees his own pages.

 Bugfixes:
 - Fixed pagination issue related to combination of categories and translatable data.